 Project Management Tools

-- Online proofing software saves a lot of time during the feedback-sharing process
+- Proofing and review: Online proofing software saves a lot of time during the feedback-sharing process

-- Also available as a mobile app for Android and iOS users.
+- Accessibility: ProofHub is available as a mobile app as well, both for Android and iOS users.

 LiquidPlanner is one of those project management software that is known to provide a better way to plan and execute work.
 Interestingly, it offers a responsive approach to project management by treating projects as living and evolving constructs.

 - Data and statuses are accessible in real-time

 - Instantly visualize the impact of resource availability